Computer Science (COMP)

 COMP 3006 Python Software Development (4 Credits)

 This accelerated course covers advanced Python programming for data scientists and cybersecurity professionals.
 Course Objectives: name and demonstrate proficiency using advanced Python programming techniques; analyze a programming task and create a development plan and high-level software design that accomplishes the task; relate common portions of the Python standard library to specific programming tasks; understand and apply aspects of the Python scientific programming ecosystem to achieve an analysis goal.
-Prerequisite: COMP 3005.
+Prerequisites: COMP 3005.

 COMP 3007 Foundations in Data Science Mathematics I (4 Credits)